juice-shop/pwning-juice-shop/part2/broken-access-control.md

 * Check the HTTP traffic while placing products into your own shopping basket to find a leverage point.
 * Adding more instances of the same product to someone elses basket does not qualify as a solution.
-* Creating something new could turn out much more successful than stealing from someone else.
+The same goes for stealing from someone elses basket.
-* This challenge is a classic example of being the weakest link in the security chain.
+* This challenge requires a bit more sophisticated tampering than others of the same ilk.

 ### Post some feedback in another users name